InterChadz/awesomewasm-2024/README.md

 ### Autocompound

-This function triggers the autocompound feature, compounding all pending rewards to the staked balance.
+This function triggers the autocompound feature, compounding all pending rewards to the staked balances.

 ### TopupUserBalance